EsteveM/customer-reviews-api/README.md

 * Required Spring Data MongoDB Repositories (ReviewMongoDBRepository) have been defined.
 * Spring REST controller methods have been implemented within ProductsController, ReviewsController, and CommentsController.
 * A persistence service has been written to read/write reviews from MongoDB.
 When loading reviews for a product, the service reads the ids from MySQL and the review document from MongoDB.
-* Tests for JPA and MongoDB repositories have been written against an in-memory database: ReviewsApplicationTests, ProductRepositoryTest, ReviewRepositoryTest, ReviewMongoDBRepositoryTest and CommentRepositoryTest.
+* Tests for JPA and MongoDB repositories have been written against in-memory databases: ReviewsApplicationTests, ProductRepositoryTest, ReviewRepositoryTest, ReviewMongoDBRepositoryTest and CommentRepositoryTest.

 ## Testing coverage